Background pattern

 • Medications for treating tuberculosis (isoniazid, rifampicin).

-• Medications used to increase urine elimination (diuretics such as furosemide, or others) and other diuretics that cause potassium loss (such as diuretics for hypertension or others).
+• Medications used to increase urine elimination (diuretics such as furosemide, or others) and other diuretics that cause potassium loss (such as diuretics for treating hypertension or others).

 • Medications used to prevent nausea and vomiting (metoclopramide and domperidone).

-• Medications used to treat gout (probencid and sulfinpyrazone).
+• Medications used for treating gout (probenecid and sulfinpyrazone).

 • Medications used for general anesthesia.

-• Medications used to lower blood pressure.
+• Antihypertensive medications used to lower blood pressure.

 • Medications that cause depression of the central nervous system, such as those used for insomnia or anxiety.